eventyrer1/CarGame/README.md

 (White classes are external classes that i did not create)
 </div>

-## Notes
+## Features
+- Dynamic movement of the car
+- AI mode that detects humans and drives over them
+- Reset button to restart the game
+- Powerup when driving over a human (decreases the turn speed of the car)
+- Sound effects by Magnus Evenstuen

+# Code information

+### Foreword:
-**Foreword:** A lot of stuff in this project is done in a weird or unneeded way.
+A lot of stuff in this project is done in a weird or unneeded way.
 Often the reason behind this was that I wanted to show/learn that I can do it, or as a wise man once said:<br>
 **"But, but why?** <br>
 **Because fun."**

+### Notes:
 - ImGui’s setup is more complicated than necessary because it was implemented before discovering threepp’s built-in ImGui integration.
 But since it doesn't affect the project negatively, I left it as is.
+  <br/><br/>

-- Why are some libraries fetched using CMake FetchContent and others using external libraries? while OpenCv uses vcpkg <br>
+- Why are some libraries fetched using CMake FetchContent and others using external libraries? while OpenCV uses vcpkg <br>
-  - Because I wanted to show that I can all these methods.
-And OpenCV has such large files that it would take forever to download using FetchContent, and it was too big for GitHub to handle
+  - Because I wanted to show that I can use all these methods.
+And OpenCV has too large files for GitHub so I had to use vcpkg.
--